-11. If an oral hearing is not permitted (see paragraph 10 above) and there has been no further disclosure beyond that accompanying the opening submissions, and no witness or expert evidence has been adduced in accordance with the preceding paragraphs, neither party shall be entitled to serve any further submissions beyond those provided for in paragraph 6, above.
-In a case where there is no oral hearing but there has been disclosure and/or witness and /or expert evidence, each party shall be entitled to serve one set of closing submissions.
-Any such closing submissions shall be served sequentially with the respondent first serving its closing submissions within 14 days after the last of the said steps in the procedural timetable for the reference has been performed (see paragraphs 7, 8 and 9 hereof) and the claimant serving its closing submissions within 7 days thereafter.
+12. If an oral hearing is not permitted (see paragraph 11 above) and there has been no further disclosure beyond that accompanying the opening submissions, and no witness or expert evidence has been adduced in accordance with the preceding paragraphs, neither party shall be entitled to serve any further submissions beyond those provided for in paragraph 7 above.
+In a case where there is no oral hearing but there has been disclosure and/or witness and/or expert evidence, each party shall be entitled to serve one set of closing submissions.
+Any such closing submissions shall be served sequentially with the respondent first serving its closing submissions within 14 days after the last of the said steps in the procedural timetable for the reference has been performed (see paragraphs 8, 9 and 10 hereof) and the claimant serving its closing submissions within 7 days thereafter.
+However, if witness statements are served (pursuant to paragraph 9 above), and no application is made to adduce expert evidence (pursuant to paragraph 10 above) or for an oral hearing (pursuant to paragraph 11 above), the 14-day period for the respondent's submissions shall run from 14 days after the service of witness statements.
 The closing submissions must not adduce new evidence.